 If you choose the latter, healthy meals are usually part of the deal.
-Sri Lankan food, with its any different curries and the use of coconut milk and coconut oil is considered one of the healthiest and nutritious in the world.
+Sri Lankan food, with its many different curries and the use of coconut milk and coconut oil is considered one of the healthiest and nutritious in the world.
 You can even try to go vegetarian or vegan, which is extremely easy on the island, what with the amount of fresh fruits and vegetables.

 Farming in Romania

-Traveling through Europe as a freshly-unemployed millennial is no easy feat.
+Travelling through Europe as a freshly-unemployed millennial is no easy feat.
 In an effort to save money, I started volunteering through Workaway.
 The only requirements I had was free room and board.
 So, I picked a middle-of-nowhere farm in Romania.
 Best thing I’ve ever done in my life.
 Well, maybe except quitting my job to travel.

-My favorite part of the whole experience is the long walks in the woods behind the farm.
+My favourite part of the whole experience is the long walks in the woods behind the farm.
 Being from a small town in Malaysia, I never had the chance to stroll in the woods by a little stream.
 Work is equally as fun.
 I’ve learned so much about permaculture and working with my hands.
 Showering outside was brutal late autumn, but it definitely helped me appreciate modern plumbing a lot more.

 There are a lot of personal anecdotes that I will forever hold dear in my heart.
-One neighbor tried to set me up with her son.
+One neighbour tried to set me up with her son.
 Another kept inviting me over for coffee and Tsuika even though I don’t speak a lick of Romanian.
 And of course, I will always remember the philosophical discussions and the friendship I’ve forged with my hosts over vegan pizza.
 See you this summer, Alice and Jack.

 Volunteering at a Youth Hostel in Southeast Asia